Emerging issues in operations and supply chain management

 - 297 Pages | Published: 2020

 Good operations and supply chain management practices are essential for the existence of both private and public organisations offering goods or rendering services.
-These practices are subject to volatile changes in markets due to global developments, and hence it is important to understand the drivers of change to be able to respond adequately.
-Emerging issues in operations and supply chain management covers a number of these drivers within the realm of operations and the supply chains serving businesses, so that the reader is equipped to respond with robustness in the changing environment.
+These practices are subject to volatile changes in markets due to global developments and hence it is important to understand the drivers of change to be able to respond adequately.
+Trends in operations and supply chain management covers a number of these drivers within the realm of operations and the supply chains serving businesses, so that the reader is equipped to respond with robustness in the changing environment.

 The contents include the following: